CSCI4830-UNO/HearthHub/README.md

 ## Deployment

-This project is not currently deployed but I will update this section once it is
+This project is deployed on vercel at https://hearthhub-teal.vercel.app/

 ## Troubleshooting